Money Market vs Capital Market

-Money market and Capital market are types of financial market.
-Money markets are used for short-term lending or borrowing usually the assets are held for one year or less whereas, Capital Markets are used for long-term securities they have the direct or indirect impact on the capital.
-Capital markets include equity market and debt market.
+Money market and Capital market are types of financial markets.
+Money markets are used for short-term lending or borrowing usually the assets are held for one year or less whereas, Capital Markets are used for long-term securities they have a direct or indirect impact on the capital.
+Capital markets include the equity market and the debt market.

 Trading in the money market is done mostly through over the counter (OTC) i.e. no or little use of exchanges.
 They provide businesses with short-term credit and play a major role in providing liquidity in the economy over the short term.
 It helps the business and industries with working capital requirements.